Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Methodology

 \subsection{Salient Semantic Integration}

-In LVLMs, relying solely on task-relevant similarity for token importance estimation can overemphasize task-specific semantics.
-This becomes limiting when the text does not explicitly specify the semantics of interest or when the task requires additional contextual information.
-Therefore, we incorporate additional visual information by leveraging the [CLS] attention’s ability to capture holistic contextual cues.
-Specifically, we extract a salient semantic attention map $A_s$ from the last layer of the visual encoder.
+Relying solely on task-relevant similarity may overemphasize task-specific semantics, particularly when the text underspecifies the target or the task requires additional context.
+We therefore leverage visual attention to capture holistic cues and extract a salient semantic attention map $A_s$ from the final visual-encoder layer.
 For models with a [CLS] token, we leverage its attention over all visual tokens; for models without a [CLS] token, we construct the attention by averaging the self-attention.
-The attention scores per head and their average are calculated as follows:
+The per-head scores and their average are computed as follows:

 We denote the global semantic attention map as $A_s = \overline{A} \in \mathbb{R}^{d_{1}}$, and leverage it as another information source alongside the task-relevant attention map $A_t$ for joint token importance assessment.